 ADVANCED LEARNER LOANS

-Where funding is not available for specific level 3 courses and where eligible, you could apply for an Advanced Learning Loan to cover your tuition fees.
+Where funding is not available for some Level 3 courses, and where you are eligible, you could apply for an Advanced Learner Loan to cover your tuition fees.
 Loan eligibility does not depend on your income, nor are there any credit checks, and you will not have to pay anything back until you are earning over £25,000.
+For loans taken for the academic year 2026/27.

 FINANCIAL SUPPORT PACKAGES

-Dependent upon your circumstances you may be eligible to receive financial support towards your tuition fees, equipment, kit, travel expenses and childcare.
+Depending on your individual circumstances you may be eligible to receive financial support in the form of a bursary, towards your travel expenses and childcare.
 Our Advisors will work with you to determine all available financial support.

 PAYING FOR YOUR COURSE

-If your chosen course costs £150 or more, you can choose to pay in instalments by direct debit.
-To pay by instalments, your payments must be a minimum of £25 per month and there must be at least three direct debt payments and a maximum of twelve.
-Your first payment will be made when you enrol, with further payments made on the first day of the month.
-If you wish, you can pay by cash*
+If your chosen course costs £120 or more, you can choose to pay in instalments by direct debits.
+To pay by instalments, your payments must be a minimum of £20 per month, and a minimum of three direct debits.
+Your first payment will be made when you enrol, with further payments taken on the first day of the month.
+If you wish, you can also choose to pay by cash*

 EMPLOYER SPONSORSHIP